our-story-media/ourstory-server/README.md

 `uploadtitan-amd64.sh` tags and uploads the Windows x64 Docker tar file.

 `uploadtitan-armv7.sh` tags and uploads the RPi armv7 Docker tar file containing titan-compact.

+# Transcription React App

+The transcription portion of this web app is a standalone web app, stored in `/assets/transcription`.
+See `/assets/transcription/README.md` for details.